How to Improve Self-Esteem After a Breakup

 We stop treating ourselves.
 We leave aside the idea of doing exercise and eating well.
 Instead of recovering from this painful experience, we prefer to feel even worse if that is even possible.

 Nor is it a good idea to distance ourselves or isolate ourselves from our friends.
-They are the ones we can let off steam with, who may have gone through the same and can give us the best advice.
+They are the ones we can let off steam with.
+They may have even gone through the same and can give us the best advice.

 It is natural to feel pain and to want to be alone to experience it fully.
 We should bear in mind that, as long as it doesn’t go on for too long, it is healthy.